hku-mars/LIV_handhold_2/README.md

 </p>

 > **Note**
-> If you do not need to use the LiDAR–Camera hardware synchronizer, please refer to the connection method and STM32 hardware synchronization solution in [LIV_handhold](https://github.com/xuankuzcr/LIV_handhold).
+> If you do not need to use the LiDAR-Camera hardware synchronizer, please refer to the connection method and STM32 hardware synchronization solution in [LIV_handhold](https://github.com/xuankuzcr/LIV_handhold).

 ---